 Visit the ATO website.

-As an employer, you will receive a payment from the ATO of $1,500 per employee per fortnight (in the first week of May 2020), if you and your employees meet the eligibility criteria.
+As an employer, you will receive a payment from the ATO of $1,500 per employee per fortnight if you and your employees meet the eligibility criteria (JobKeeper payments began in the first week of May 2020).
 An employer will usually receive $3,000 a month per eligible employee for the two fortnightly periods in that month.
 For more information, go to the ATO’s payment information.

 Whether super is payable depends on an employee’s salary.
 Superannuation is payable according to ordinary rules for payments to employees for ordinary time earnings and payments made to cover an employee’s usual wages.
 Super is not payable for payments to employees in excess of an employee’s usual wages.
 For employees who have been stood down without pay, superannuation is not payable on the JobKeeper Payment.
 For more information go to the ATO website.

-The Government is introducing a subsidy program to support employees and businesses.
+The Government has introduced a subsidy program to support employees and businesses.
 The JobKeeper payment is intended to provide wage subsidies to businesses that are significantly affected by COVID-19 in order to keep employers and employees connected and able to resume operations when restrictions are lifted.
 For information go to the JobKeeper Payment: Supporting businesses to retain jobs factsheet.

 To help you and advise your employees, the Fair Work website provides information to guide you if employment ends during the coronavirus pandemic.
 We can also help you and your employees with any super-related queries.

-Full-time and part-time employees who cannot come to work because they're sick with coronavirus (or other illness) can take paid sick leave.
+Full-time and part-time employees who cannot come to work because they're sick with coronavirus (or other illness) can take paid sick leave if they have accrued it.
 If an employee needs to look after a family member or a member of their household who's sick with coronavirus, or suffering an unexpected emergency, they're entitled to take paid carer’s leave if they have accrued leave.
 Go to the Fair Work website for more.

 No. The only employees eligible for JobKeeper payments are Australian citizens, the holders of a permanent visa, and Special Category (Subclass 444) Visa holders as at 1 March 2020.
 To receive JobKeeper payments, an employee must be a resident for Australian tax purposes on 1 March 2020.